Frequently Asked Questions

 5. I already submitted a university application to graduate.
 Does the university application and the $35 fee include participation in the CLCC?

 No, you need to submit a separate participation form and fee to participate in the CLCC.

 6. How will my name be read during the program?

-Your name will be read exactly as you submitted on your application and is limited to your first and last name and that of your parents.
+Your name will be read exactly as you entered it on your application and it will be limited to your first and last name and that of your parents.

 7. How will my name appear in the CLCC program?

 Your name will appear exactly as you entered on your online application.
 If you have more than one last name, the database will automatically drop the second last name.
 Names will be listed by college.